Blackant222/darooAI/app.md

 -   **AI Framework**: [Genkit](https://firebase.google.com/docs/genkit) by Firebase.
 Genkit orchestrates calls to Google's Gemini AI models.
 -   **AI Flows**: The core AI logic is encapsulated in three server-side flows located in `src/ai/flows/`:
     1.  `scan-and-categorize-drug.ts`: Takes an image data URI, uses the Gemini Vision model to identify the drug name, and then uses a custom tool (`categorizeDrug`) to determine its category and tags.
+It also includes a fallback search tool.
     2.  `get-chatbot-response.ts`: Manages the conversational AI.
 It takes the user's health conditions, medication list, chat history, and current query to generate an intelligent and contextual response.
 It is programmed to ask clarifying questions before providing a recommendation.
     3.  `flag-medication-inconsistencies.ts`: An admin-facing tool to check for data consistency in drug information.